 My last post was about Sirona’s consorts and partners, but she did sometimes appear alone.
 We find her in inscriptions, and images, suggesting that her cult existed before the advent of the Romans.

-Having said that, one inscription is to Tsirona, an alternate form of her name, and the emperor’s numen.
 Her cult not only spread itself over a wide swath of Europe, but was important enough to be joined with the emperor’s.
-It centered on the Treveri’s territory, in Gallia Belgica, but reached across north-west Europe.(Attestations to her cult are quite widely spread: from Brittany and southern Gaul to Germany, Hungary, and Noricum.)
+(Tsirona, an alternate form of her name, and the emperor’s numen.)
+It centered on the Treveri‘s territory, in Gallia Belgica, but reached across north-west Europe.(Attestations to her cult are quite widely spread: from Brittany and southern Gaul to Germany, Hungary, and Noricum.)

 The curative power of water was the center of Sirona’s cult.
 From the temple and bath complex at Hochscheid to her appearance at the spring at Luxeuil with Bricta and Luxovius, the common elements were healing, light and water.